wadspen/academic-site/content/personal/futureview/index.md

 subtitle:

 # Summary for listings and search engines
-summary: Every week the Wall Street Journal column Future View issues a prompt related to current issues and invites all current college students to respond with their opinion in 250 words or less.
+summary: Every week the Wall Street Journal column Future View issues an opinion prompt for college students.
+These are some of my responses.

 # Link this post with a project
 #projects: []